 Integrated dental care is essential to improving health.
 Combining medical and dental services increases opportunities to address health issues related to both oral health and related conditions, such as obesity, heart disease, and tobacco addiction.

-The quality of care that local residents receive will be improved.
+The quality of care that local residents receive will improve.
 MCC meets the most rigorous federal criteria for accreditation.

-Emergency and urgent care services, including for dental care, will be expanded for current County patients.
+Emergency and urgent care services, including for dental care, are expanding for current County patients.

 MCC has a longstanding Dental Advisory Committee to ensure the highest quality of dental care for its patients.
 This committee already includes County staff as well as patient representatives and clinicians to ensure the highest quality of care.

-Will patients have the same level of access to clinic services under MCC?
+Do patients have the same level of access to clinic services at MCC?
 Does MCC have the capacity to take on more patients?

 MCC already offers services in both locations.
-Through subleasing and optimizing the available space at 3260 Kerner and 411 4th street, MCC will have the capacity to take on over 14,000 additional medical visits per year to allow more residents immediate access to care with the use of eight medical exam rooms.
+Through optimizing the available space at 3260 Kerner and 411 4th Street, MCC has the capacity to take on over 14,000 additional medical visits per year to allow more residents immediate access to care with the use of eight medical exam rooms.

 County-run clinics require a local subsidy for visits costing nearly $1 million in local tax dollars annually.
-In contrast, as a Federally Qualified Healthcare Center, MCC will receive full reimbursement to see these patients and provide the care they need.
+In contrast, as a Federally Qualified Healthcare Center, MCC receives full reimbursement to see these patients and provide the care they need.

 MCC offers the same services that the HHS clinics currently provide.
 Any unanticipated gaps in services will be addressed.

-Will patients have higher copays and bills by receiving care through MCC?
+Do patients have higher copays and bills at MCC?

-No. Both MCC and HHS clinics operate under similar sliding scale fees for patients who do not have Medi-Cal or other coverage.
+No. MCC provides more flexibility in payment than HHS clinics.
+MCC operates under sliding scale fees for patients who do not have Medi-Cal or other coverage.